 For those people who have business ventures that offer residential real estate to renters, figuring out whether this business provides a profit or not is sometimes difficult.
 Even more daunting is determining where to file them on a tax return and how to deduct any losses.
 In most cases, the amount of profit or loss is simply the difference between the total of rental income less all of the expenses incurred to support the property.
 This activity is usually reported on Schedule E of your income tax return.
+So, are losses on rental properties deductible?
 Losses are normally deductible.
+However, there are two sets of rules that may limit the amount of loss you can deduct, and there are limitations to these deductions.

 Most of the time, any loss from an activity subject to the at-risk rules is allowed only to the extent of the total amount you have at-risk in the activity at the end of the tax year.
 You are considered at-risk in an activity to the extent of cash and the adjusted basis of other property you contributed to the activity and certain amounts borrowed for use in the activity.
 Any loss that is disallowed because of the at-risk limits is treated as a deduction from the same activity in the next tax year.